About our Firm

 Finneseth, Dalen & Powell, P.L.C. is a general practice law firm with offices in Perry and Jefferson.
 The firm practices in Central Iowa, with an emphasis in Dallas, Greene, Boone, Guthrie and Polk Counties.

-Today, Finneseth, Dalen & Powell has four attorneys and seven support staff committed to the well-being of its clients.
+Today, Finneseth, Dalen & Powell has three attorneys and seven support staff committed to the well-being of its clients.

 The present law firm is the successor by merger of two well-established Perry law firms, Shirley, Powell & Finneseth, P.L.C. and Willis, Sackett & Dalen, who merged in 2008 with a belief that their similar practices could better serve their clients and the community by joining together.

 The Shirley, Powell & Finneseth Law Firm began in 1963 when Donald Shirley and his son, Alan "Pud" Shirley, set up practice with George Soumas.
 In 1968, the Shirleys moved their practice to the Jewell Building and were joined by James B. Smith.
 In 1973, the firm of Shirley, Smith & Shirley purchased the First National Bank Building and practiced there until building the present law office at 1401 Willis Avenue in Perry.
 In 1974, John Powell joined the firm.
 In 1995, Scott Finneseth joined the practice and the law firm acquired the William Ostlund practice at 213 South Wilson in Jefferson.
 In 2006, Mark Powell joined the firm.